-We’ve been traveling and working remotely for more than three years now – first on our own, and then with our community of remote workers.
+We’ve been travelling and working remotely for more than three years now – first on our own, and then with our community of remote workers.
 We ADORE South America; it’ll always have a special place in our hearts as it’s a huge part of the early stages of the Wifi Tribe story.
-In the interests of those people who are considering experiencing some of the many delights on offer in the South America region, we have gathered info from nomads near and far to bring to you a detailed nomad guide of some our favourite places.
+In light of this, we’ve picked 3 of the best cities to live in South America!

 So lets get straight into it!

 Medellin is for those who want to experience the essence of Latin America with a lot of the comforts you know from home.
 From the delicious Caribbean-inspired local dishes, to the vibrant salsa bars, to the friendly, fiery latinos, you will see what Latin America is all about in a nutshell.

 - Internet: If you just rely on the internet from your apartment, it can be a bit unstable, especially if you’re not the only user on the connection.
 In urban areas of Medellin, you should be able to get speeds of around 20Mb at home and between 5Mb and 10Mb in most cafés.
 If you want higher speeds, or more stability, your best bet is a coworking space.

 - Safety: Medellin used to be notorious for its drug-related violence (the setting of the TV show Narcos), but it’s now one of the most spectacular turnaround stories in history.
 The Colombian government has flushed out the largest drug trafficking organisations, most of which have now grown roots in other Latin American countries, and achieved to elevate Medellin to the fastest growing tech-hub in South America.